RiceDatathon/Rice-Datathon-Website-CRA/README.md

 This website is hosted on github pages and pulls from the gh-pages branch of the repository.
 The source code for the website is in the master branch.
 To make changes/deploy the website running the command `npm run deploy` will create a production build of the website and push it to the gh-pages branch, after a couple of minutes these changes should be reflected in the website itself.

-To deploy the website run:
+To push changes to the website run:

 ### `npm run deploy`